THP-1 Human NFκB-Luc Reporter Cell

 NF-κB activation is initiated when molecules such as TNFα bind to TNF receptors (of which there are various types).
 Once a TNF receptor is activated, a complex signal transduction cascade ensues; the IκB kinase (IKK) is ultimately triggered, leading to the phosphorylation of IκB, which in turn results in the ubiquitination and degradation of IκB.
 Upon the degradation of IκB, the remaining NF-κB dimers (e.g., p65/p50 or p52/p50 subunits) translocate into the cell nucleus, where they bind to consensus DNA sequences within target genes.

 NFκB-Luc THP-1 reporter cells are THP-1 cells engineered to express a luciferase (Luc) reporter gene under the transcriptional control of NF-κB.
-The mechanism by which TNFα binding to its receptor activates NF-κB is illustrated in the figure below.
+The principle by which TNFα binding to its receptor activates NF-κB is illustrated in the figure below.

 Figure 1.
 Schematic Diagram of the NFκB-Luc THP-1 Principle